 Option 4: Introduce arrangements to enable both RLAN and WA WBB access to different frequency segments within the upper 6 GHz band, using the respective authorisation arrangements in options 2 and 3.

-Considering the object of the Radiocommunications Act 1992, as a guideline for desirable planning outcomes for optimum the use of the upper 6 GHz band, IEEE 802 LMSC agrees with ACMA assessment that under non-traditional sharing models “relative value of the spectrum offering to a prospective licensee might be eroded” and “high level of uncertainty can materially affect spectrum value”.
+Considering the object of the Radiocommunications Act 1992, as a guideline for desirable planning outcomes for an optimum use of the upper 6 GHz band, IEEE 802 LMSC agrees with ACMA assessment that under non-traditional sharing models “relative value of the spectrum offering to a prospective licensee might be eroded” and “high level of uncertainty can materially affect spectrum value”.
 In other words, this results in inefficiency in spectrum utilization and inconsistent with the Radiocommunication Act based desire for optimum spectrum utilization.

-Having said that, IEEE 802 LMSC believes that a traditional sharing based on band split also suffers from the same phenomena and has its own technical challenges that result in suboptimum utilization of the band when potentially incompatible technologies co-exist in adjacent sub-bands.
+IEEE 802 LMSC believes that a traditional sharing based on band split also suffers from the same phenomena and has its own technical challenges that result in suboptimum utilization of the band when potentially unsynchronized incompatible technologies co-exist in adjacent sub-bands.

 In addition, as deployment of WA WBB in the 6GHz band is expected to be primarily in metropolitan areas, there is an inefficiency in spectrum utilization with detrimental impact to overall economic benefits of the portion of the band that is not used for RLAN.